tenaciousRas/ledwax-photon-firmware/README.md

 The latest version of this firmware is intended for a PWM driver IC to extend the PWM output capabilities of the Photon.
 The PWM driver should connect to the I2C interface of the photon.

 This project is intended for serious amateur usage.
-The user of this software assumes all resposibility.
+The user of this software assumes all responsibility.
 By using this software you agree to its terms and conditions.
 See LICENSE.txt.

 I've designed a custom PCB which is undergoing testing so this can be assembled more easily.
 The PCB makes it easier to setup different types of LED strips with a Photon.

 # Efficiency
 LEDWax is designed and built to support a heap of LEDs and LED-strips of varying types.
 The primary focus is on support for LED-driver chips, and particularly those chips which independently maintain state - such as WS2801 and PCA9685.
 With these ICs, LEDWax can issue a command to set color/brightness to the LED driver, and the driver holds that setting until it gets a new command.
 Note that Photon native PWM behaves the same way.
 LEDWax takes advantage of this architecture to reduce the amount of work it has to do.
 This means it can drive more LED-strips with smoother animations.

-LEDWax should be capable of driving hudreds, perhaps thousands, of individual pixels (TBD).
+LEDWax should be capable of driving hundreds, perhaps thousands, of individual pixels (TBD).
 For a theoretical example:  up to 62 PCA9685 ICs can be chained together to control up to 992 PWM outputs (pixels); and a single SPI port can control hundreds/thousands of LEDs (or more, SPI range is limited by distance and signal speed).

 Still, there are real-world constraints on this.
 I'm not sure how many strips LEDWax can drive simultaneously before noticeable latency occurs.
 Actually, the number of strips isn't the main constraint, but rather - the number of distinctly addressable pixels defined in the strip firmware configuration.
 Each pixel gets its own memory space and color processing.
 The actual limits on memory are unknown (TBD - currently at least 1.5kB per 100 pixels!), as are baseline processing costs, but these are the heaviest factors.

 Once pixel memory has been processed, which only happens when it needs to, then the pixel data is sent to the connected interface - SPI, I2C, or native PWM.
 The amount of time spent sending signals on the output interfaces may be non-negligible.
 If SPI-bus interface-speed is 8mhz, then in theory the bus can transmit 1mB/s; so if each RGB LED on a strip takes three bytes of data, then in theory an SPI interface can address 333.3k LEDs per second.
 Human beings start to notice visual latency at about 50ms of delay (actually less).
 Using these parameters (port speed, latency limit) the effective length of an RGB LED strip that can change color all-at-once, without a (50ms) flicker of visible latency, is about 1667 pixels.
 If the LED strip was actually 333.3k LEDs long, it would take one second for the entire strip to change color, at the fastest.
 We have ignored any relationship(s) between viewing angle and visual latency, but obviously there are constraints.
 On top of the theoretical limits, the CPU is busy processing memory and data, so things are naturally slower.

-I2C interfaces work simlarly, with direct addressing they can be faster, but the number of addresss is limited.
+I2C interfaces work similarly, with direct addressing they can be faster, but the number of address is limited.
 Either way, maximum efficiency is achieved when SPI and/or I2C interfaces use the builtin hardware-based GPIO provided by the Photon.

 NOTE:  Unfortunately the FastLED library might use software-based GPIO.
 This means LEDWax must wait for the library to clock all of the data to the target bus (SPI).
 The time spent clocking the data is proportional to the number of pixels attached to the bus.
 In the example above with 8mhz bus, using a 60-LED RGB WS2811 strip, the time spent clocking data is at least 180us (microseconds).
 ***